 Does your dog explode into barking whenever someone knocks at the door or rings the bell?
 Here are 6 ways to help him simmer down.

 Ding dong!
 Chaos erupts as Molly skids barking down the hallway to get to the door before her human, Pat.
-“She’s such a sweet dog, but why does she act like we’re under attack when someone comes to the door?” asks Pat.
+“She’s such a sweet dog, but why does she insist on barking every time someone visits?” asks Pat.

 To answer that question, Pat needs to think like a canine, says Eileen Proctor, dog lifestyle expert and author of Relief for the Latchkey Dog.
 “When a dog sees people walk down the sidewalk, he barks and the people go away.
 The mail carrier comes to the door, rattles the mail slot, the dog barks and he goes away.
 It’s a dog’s job to protect the pack.
-When intruders leave, he’s successful.”
+When intruders leave at the sound of his barking, he’s successful.”

 “The doorway is a high intensity location,” adds dog psychologist Linda Michaels.
 “There’s an unseen person on the other side, a human who needs protection on this side, and often, it’s a cramped space.
 This is the line a stranger crosses that can increase the dog’s desire to protect.”